sicute/nodejes-helloworld-cicd/README.md

-This is example nodejs helloworld CICD with kubernetes.
+This is example test nodejs helloworld CICD with kubernetes